-In this post, we are going to cover a very simple three-step process that will help you introduce yourself before starting any presentation.
+In this post, we are going to cover the best way, a very simple three-step process that will help you introduce yourself in a presentation.
 A summary of the steps is below.

 - Start with your name and company (or organization or school).

 - Tell your audience what problem you can solve for them.

 - Share some type of proof (social proof works best) that you can solve this problem.